alegrey91/terracina/.github/CONTRIBUTING.md

 ## Acceptance Tests: Testing interactions with external services

-Terraform's unit test suite is self-contained, using mocks and local files to help ensure that it can run offline and is unlikely to be broken by changes to outside systems.
+Terracina's unit test suite is self-contained, using mocks and local files to help ensure that it can run offline and is unlikely to be broken by changes to outside systems.

-However, several Terraform components interact with external services, such as the automatic provider installation mechanism, the Terraform Registry, HCP Terraform, Terraform Enterprise, etc.
+However, several Terracina components interact with external services, such as the automatic provider installation mechanism, the Terracina Registry, HCP Terracina, Terracina Enterprise, etc.

-There are some optional tests in the Terraform CLI codebase that *do* interact with external services, which we collectively refer to as "acceptance tests".
+There are some optional tests in the Terracina CLI codebase that *do* interact with external services, which we collectively refer to as "acceptance tests".
 You can enable these by setting the environment variable `TF_ACC=1` when running the tests.
 We recommend focusing only on the specific package you are working on when enabling acceptance tests, both because it can help the test run to complete faster and because you are less likely to encounter failures due to drift in systems unrelated to your current goal:

 ```
 TF_ACC=1 go test ./internal/initwd
 ```

-Because the acceptance tests depend on services outside of the Terraform codebase, and because the acceptance tests are usually used only when making changes to the systems they cover, it is common and expected that drift in those external systems will cause test failures.
+Because the acceptance tests depend on services outside of the Terracina codebase, and because the acceptance tests are usually used only when making changes to the systems they cover, it is common and expected that drift in those external systems will cause test failures.
 Because of this, prior to working on a system covered by acceptance tests it's important to run the existing tests for that system in an *unchanged* work tree first and respond to any test failures that preexist, to avoid misinterpreting such failures as bugs in your new changes.

 ## Generated Code

-Some files in the Terraform CLI codebase are generated.
+Some files in the Terracina CLI codebase are generated.
 In most cases, we update these using `go generate`, which is the standard way to encapsulate code generation steps in a Go codebase.

 ```
 go generate ./...